qinwuxutexas/A-Fast-Graph-Search-Algorithm-for-Discrimination/README.md

-# multibranch depth first search graph tree with dynamic & constrained optimization algorithm, for finding the best classification rule(s).
+# Multibranch depth first search graph tree with dynamic & constrained optimization algorithm, for finding the best classification rule(s).

 This algorithm intends to serve on top of other big model for rescue or false positive reduction.
 It is different than the tree algorithm as:
 1) the general tree algorithm only picks out one "best" node at each path and depth as a root node and then goes down to left or right as a binary tree until reaching the leaf at the end.
 In the inference, the decision rule (path) may vary dependent on the input feature data.